Microlocal indices and Chern Classes of Foliations: introduction

 Returning to the discussion of global index formulas, it is now an easy matter to manufacture them in large quantities.
 Indeed, fixing any Hermitian metric on $TM\otimes L^\vee$ induces a $\mathbb{R}$-linear $C^\infty$ isomorphism $TM\otimes L^\vee \cong T^*M \otimes L$.
 The holomorphic section $s_\cF$ defining the foliation is tranformed to a section $\sigma_\cF$ of $T^*M\otimes L$.
 Given any constructible function $\gamma$, we can intersect $\sigma_\cF(M)$ with the jet characteristic cycle $\textup{JCC}(\gamma)$ which is just $\textup{CC}(\gamma)$ twisted by $L$ and obtain a summation of a bunch of indices, provided that $\sigma_{\cF}(M)$ meets $\textup{JCC}(\gamma)$ only at finitely many points.
 Deforming $\sigma_\cF$ to the zero section of $T^*M\otimes L$ does not change the total index, and Aluffi's twisted shadow formula Proposition \ref{prop; jettwistformula} helps us to express the intersection with the zero section as an integral.

-Applying this method to the constructible function $\gamma=\ind_{M\setminus D}$ where $D$ is holonomic and strongly Euler homogeneous, we obtain a generalization of Corr\^{e}a and Machado's theorem about $\int_M c(TM(-\log D)-L)\cap [M]$ in Corollary \ref{coro; SEH}.
-Applying it to $\gamma=\Psi_f(D)$ when $D$ has only isolated singularities, we obtain a short proof of Machado's theorem about $\int_M c(TM-\sO(D)-L)\cap [M]$ in Corollary \ref{coro; iso}.
-Applying it to $\gamma=\Psi_f(D)$ without hypothesizing singularities of $D$, we obtain a global index formula for the summation of GSV indices, generalizing a formula of Suwa \cite[Theorem 7.16]{Suwa} in Corlloary \ref{coro; sumGSVonD}.
+Applying this method to the constructible function $\gamma=\ind_{M\setminus D}$, and assuming either D is strongly Euler homogeneous, holonomic and free, or assuming D has only isolated singularities and $L$ is very ample, we obtain a generalization of Corr\^{e}a and Machado's theorem (\cite[Theorem 2]{CM24}) about $\int_M c(TM(-\log D)-L)\cap [M]$ in Corollary \ref{coro; SEH}.
+Applying it to $\gamma=\Psi_f(\ind_M)$ without hypothesizing singularities of $D$, we obtain a generalization of Suwa's theorem \cite[Theorem 7.16]{Suwa} about summation of $\GSV$ indices on $D$ in Corollary \ref{coro; sumGSVonD} and a generalization of Machado's theorem (\cite[Theorem A]{Macha25}) about $\int_M c(TM-\sO(D)-L)\cap [M]$ in Corollary \ref{coro; iso}.

 Here we leave the burden to the reader to find the precise statements and formulas in the corollaries to avoid congesting the introduction by big formulas.

 In general one may expect to write down global index formulas for other interesting constructible functions such as those associated to the intersection cohomology sheaves.
 From our explanation, the difficulty lies primarily at writing down explicitly what the characteristic cycle is and finding the right conditions for the foliation to make sure all the local intersections are well-defined.